QuarticCat/yacis/README.md

 - `Char`
 - `Bool` (`True` or `False`)

-The function type are combinations of them, like this:
+The function types are combinations of them, like this:

 ```
 Int -> Int -> Bool